AVI18794/OPENCV_TUTORIALS/Module1/Module 1.6 Morphological Operations/Readme.md

 Erosion is useful for removing small blobs in an image or disconnecting two connected objects.

 We can perform erosion by using the cv2.erode  function.

+## Dilation
+The opposite of an erosion is a dilation.
+Just like an erosion will eat away at the foreground pixels, a dilation will grow the foreground pixels.

+Dilations increase the size of foreground object and are especially useful for joining broken parts of an image together.

+Dilations, just as an erosion, also utilize structuring elements — a center pixel p of the structuring element is set to white if ANY pixel in the structuring element is > 0.

+We apply dilations using the cv2.dilate  function: